Abhiudai12/Amazon-UNA/README.md

-Amazon UNA - Product Analysis Web App
+Amazon UNA - Basic Product Analysis Web App
+Based on BERT and FLAN ANswering Model
+Techologies Used : Rapid API and ngrok